-Last updated on August 8th, 2017 at 10:05 am
+Last updated on October 8th, 2022

-Paraguay is a country with great natural beauty and friendly people, but is one of the least visited in South America.
+Paraguay is a landlocked country with great natural beauty and friendly people, but is one of the least visited in South America.
 Below are some interesting, funny and unusual facts about Paraguay’s history, culture, famous people, literacy rate, imports and exports, popular sports, animals, natural resources, wildlife and national parks, economy, tourism and much more.

-Let’s start with 40 interesting facts about Paraguay
+40 Interesting facts about Paraguay

-Fact 1.
-Paraguay’s nickname is the “Corazón de América” (the Heart of America).
+1. Paraguay’s nickname is the “Corazón de América” (the Heart of America).
 The name refers to Paraguay’s location in the center of the South American continent.

-Fact 2.
-Paraguay’s name is said to mean “crowned river” after the Guarani words for water and palm crown.
+2. Paraguay’s name is said to mean “crowned river” after the Guarani words for water and palm crown.
 According to former president Juan Natalicio Gonzalez, it means “river of the habitants of the sea.”

-Fact 5.
-Paraguay’s literacy rate is higher than that of the United States.
+5. Paraguay’s literacy rate is higher than that of the United States.
 Paraguay’s citizens age 15 and older read and write at a 94 percent literacy rate, compared to 86 percent for the U.S.

 Facts about Paraguay’s Culture

-Fact 7.
-Guarani is still spoken by everyone in Paraguay, regardless of their income, politics or social class.
+7. Guarani is still spoken by everyone in Paraguay, regardless of their income, politics or social class.
 This is one of the country’s unifying strengths.
 Other indigenous heritages are its traditional 38-string harp music and the traditional bottle dance, performed with dancers twirling bottles around their heads.

-Fact 8.
-Paraguay’s people make some of the world’s finest lacework.
+8. Paraguay’s people make some of the world’s finest lacework.
 Nanduti (meaning “spiderweb”) is beautiful lace created in circular designs and found in a rainbow of various colors.
 Other traditional folk arts are embroidered cloth, black clay work and ceramics, and gorgeous silver jewelry in filigree designs.

-Fact 9.
-Paraguay’s national beverage is mate.
+9. Paraguay’s national beverage is mate.
 Mate (pronounced “mahtay”) is often served hot.
 When it is served chilled, it is called tereré.
 It is imbibed through a metal drinking straw called a bombilla.
 Yerba mate, which is related to common holly, is cultivated on plantations.

-Fact 10.
-The day’s main meal is eaten at noon.
+10. The day’s main meal is eaten at noon.
 Two staples of the Paraguayan diet are corn and cassava, a starchy root vegetable.
 Cassava (or mandioca) is baked with cheeses to make the thick bread known as Chipa.
 Corn is used in Paraguayan soup (sopa paraguaya), Bori bori soup and other dishes.

-Fact 11.
-Lapacho (or Taheebo) comes from the inner bark of Purple or Red Lapacho trees and is used in herbal medicines and as tea.
+11. Lapacho (or Taheebo) comes from the inner bark of Purple or Red Lapacho trees and is used in herbal medicines and as tea.
 An ancient cure, it was one of the primary medicines of the Incas.